anhthi-ieig/curiculum-vitae/script.md

 # Core Qualification

 - Solid understanding on software development using in Agile/Scrum
-- Practical experience on developing a scalable frontend codebase from scratch using SPA(ReactJS) or SSR(NextJS)
+- Practical experience on developing a scalable frontend codebase from scratch (ReactJS, NextJS)
-- Practical experience on defining database models and building RESTful APIs using NodeJS and MongoDB
+- Practical experience on building RESTful APIs (NodeJS, Golang)
-- Practical experience from loosely process to strictly process, from product to outsourcing companies with various fields such as FinTech, Education, Logistics...
+- Adapt well from loosely process to strictly process, from product to outsourcing companies in various fields such as FinTech, Education, Logistics...
-- Familiar on working with foreign co-workers (Singapore, India, Australia,...)
+- Familiar on working with Jira, Confluence, Figma, Git...
-- Familiar on working with Jira, Confluence, Figma, Git (Github/Gitlab/Bitbucket)
+- Work well with foreign co-workers (Singapore, India, Australia,...)
-- Keep a bright mind and be healthy by reading books, trekking, and gym.
+- Keep a bright mind and being healthy by reading books, trekking, and gym.
 There is no conflicts with anyone during working time

 # Technical Skills